p2eengineering/ks-ui-lib/LLM_GUIDE.md

 # KS Component Library - LLM Guide

+> **🤖 AI/LLM DEVELOPERS**: This is the primary documentation file for the KS Component Library.
+This guide contains comprehensive component specifications, API documentation, usage examples, and best practices specifically designed for AI-assisted development.
+Use this guide when generating React TypeScript code that incorporates our design system and components.

 This document provides comprehensive guidance for Large Language Models (LLMs) on how to use the KS Component Library effectively.
 Use this guide when generating React TypeScript code that incorporates our design system and components.

 ## 🎯 Library Overview